globalgov/manydata/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-## Consolidating ‘many’ data
+## Consolidating ‘many’ databases

-`{manydata}` also contains flexible methods for consolidating ‘many’ package database into a single dataset with some combination of the rows, columns, as well as for how to resolve conflicts for observations across datasets.
+`{manydata}` also contains flexible methods for consolidating the different datasets in a database into a single dataset.
+For example, you could have the rows (observations) from one dataset, but add on some columns (variables) from another dataset.
+Where there are conflicts in the values across the different datasets, there are several ways that these may be resolved.

 ``` r
 consolidate(database = emperors, rows = "every", cols = "every",